Codemash 126.96.36.199: New Friends, Old Friends, Great Times!

 This year's Codemash didn't disappoint with their sessions.
 In this post, I cover the sessions I attended and the general feeling of the conference.

-As I sit here writing this post, it's Friday night at the Kalahari Resort in Sandusky, OH and Codemash
+As I sit here writing this post, it's Friday night at the Kalahari Resort in Sandusky, OH and Codemash is over.

 I'm exhausted from the sessions and the amount of electricity firing in my brain over the past week while trying to comprehend the new technologies and new perspectives to implement old technologies.

 Tomorrow, I'll grab my ritual coffee and pastry from the Kalahari before I leave and sit down to decompress before the trip home.

 So as I mentioned in my tweet, "Let's do this!"